 Separator and Tank Systems

-Maintain at least five years of records submitted to the Department of Conservation, Division of Oil, Gas, and Geothermal Resources that document each separator and tank system crude oil, condensate, and produced water throughput.
+Maintain at least five years of records submitted to CalGEM that document each separator and tank system crude oil, condensate, and produced water throughput.

 Maintain at least five years of records that document the basis for an exemption from the separator and tank system requirements as specified in section 95668(a)(2).

+Maintain records as specified in Appendix D(j).

 Circulation Tanks for Well Stimulation Treatments

 Maintain a copy of the best practices management plan as specified in section 95668(b)(1) designed to limit methane emissions from circulation tanks.